 Shared ownership is a way to part-buy and part-rent a home.
 It's aimed at people who can't afford to buy on the open market.

-How shared-ownership schemes work
+How shared ownership schemes work

-Who can apply for shared ownership schemes?
+Who can apply

 - don’t already own a home